Admission Standards & English Proficiency

 - Completion of the program at DU’s English Language Center, including the LAUNCH curriculum

-If you are a transfer student, you may be exempt from English proficiency testing requirements if you have completed 30 semester hours of transferable credit at an English language institution.
+If you are a transfer student from another college or university, you may be exempt from English proficiency testing requirements if you have completed 30 semester hours of transferable credit from a school where English is the universal language of instruction.

 - English Conditional Admission (ECA)Are you worried about meeting our English proficiency requirement?
-You can still be accepted to the University through English Conditional Admission.
+You can still apply for Undergraduate Admission and you may be accepted to the University through English Conditional Admission.
 If you are accepted through ECA, you will be required to study at our English Language Center full-time until you have successfully completed the LAUNCH Curriculum (see ELPA description above).
 Typically, this means you will need to complete two to four quarters of full-time study in English before you can enroll in a degree program.
 Each quarter is ten weeks long.

 - Academic achievement